meltyourface/blank/posts/Magical-squares/Hand-Mudras-Representing-Magic-Square-Patterns/index.md

 Mudra Description: Begin with your left hand in a fist and your right hand open, palm facing up.
 Place your left thumb between your right ring and middle fingers.
 Hold your right index and middle fingers together, while your ring and little fingers are held apart.

-Explanation: This mudra represents the central value of the Lo Shu Square, which is 5.
+**Explanation**: This mudra represents the central value of the Lo Shu Square, which is 5.
 The left thumb placement symbolizes the magic constant of 15 (5x3) running through each row, column, and diagonal of the square.
 Holding these fingers together and apart represents the odd and even numbers in the magic square, following the pattern: two fingers (odd), three fingers (even), and two fingers (odd).

 2. Jupiter Magic Square Mudra (Order 4)